Bongolava

 Bongolava is a region in central-western Madagascar.
 The capital of the region is Tsiroanomandidy.
 It had a population of 674,474 in 2018.

 Geography

 The region is situated in central-western Madagascar.
 It is bordered by Betsiboka, Melaky, Menabe, Vakinankaratra, Itasy and Analamanga.
 The altitude ranges from 800 m to 1500 m.

-It is crossed by the Kiranomena River, Mahajilo River and Manambolo River and the Route nationale 1 (Madagascar).
+It is crossed by the Kiranomena River, Mahajilo River and Manambolo River and the Route nationale 1.

 Administrative divisions

 Bongolava Region is divided into two districts, which are sub-divided into 24 communes.